MarcFly/HitPause-CameraShake/README.md

 		//Some values will be either too big or small, I suggest you put a limit to them
-		//For example I limit to 100 and use a scale from 1 to 100 for the quantity and limit the duration to 10sec }
+		//For example I limit to 100 and use a scale from 1 to 100 for the quantity and limit the duration to 10sec
+		//The shake interval has to be calculated related to the quantity and duration
+		//The more duration you have, the more updates you need at a time
+		//The more quantity you have, the less updates you need }

 Finally we have to create the update function for the shake: